RADAR-base/RADAR-Docker/dcompose-stack/radar-cp-hadoop-stack/README.md

 ```shell
 ./install-radar-stack.sh
 ```
 to start all the RADAR services.
 Use the `(start|stop|reboot)-radar-stack.sh` to start, stop or reboot it.
+Note: whenever `.env` or `docker-compose.yml` are modified, this script needs to be called again.

 Raw data can be extracted from this setup by running: